 - Make these products sustainable.
 That means thinking about materials, lifespan, labour & environment

 - Provide value.
-You get the product you deserve for what you paid
+You get the product you deserve, for the price you paid

 - Have fun while you’re doing it